Buckingham Palace: Second World War

-Mid 20th century to present day
+Mid–20th century to present day

-Many of the palace's contents are part of the Royal Collection, held in trust by King Charles III; they can, on occasion, be viewed by the public at the Queen's Gallery, near the Royal Mews.
+Many of the palace's contents are part of the Royal Collection; they can, on occasion, be viewed by the public at the King's Gallery, near the Royal Mews.
 The purpose-built gallery opened in 1962 and displays a changing selection of items from the collection.
 It occupies the site of the chapel that was destroyed in the Second World War.
 The palace was designated a Grade I listed building in 1970.
 Its state rooms have been open to the public during August and September and on some dates throughout the year since 1993.
 The money raised in entry fees was originally put towards the rebuilding of Windsor Castle after the 1992 fire devastated many of its staterooms.
 In the year to 31 March 2017, 580,000 people visited the palace, and 154,000 visited the gallery.
+In 2004, the palace attempted to claim money from the community energy fund to heat Buckingham Palace, but the claim was rejected due to fear of public backlash.

 The palace used to racially segregate staff.
 In 1968, Charles Tryon, 2nd Baron Tryon, acting as treasurer to Queen Elizabeth II, sought to exempt Buckingham Palace from full application of the Race Relations Act 1968.
 He stated that the palace did not hire people of colour for clerical jobs, only as domestic servants.
-He arranged with Civil servants for an exemption that meant that complaints of racism against the royal household would be sent directly to the Home Secretary and kept out of the legal system.
+He arranged with civil servants for an exemption that meant that complaints of racism against the royal household would be sent directly to the Home Secretary and kept out of the legal system.